Virus (Haken album)

-Virus is the sixth studio album by British progressive metal band Haken.
+Virus is the sixth studio album by English progressive metal band Haken.
 It was released on 24 July 2020 (postponed three times, first from 5 June 2020, then from 19 June 2020 and finally from 10 July 2020) through Inside Out Music.

-According to the band's singer, Ross Jennings, the album is loosely connected to their 2018 release Vector.
+According to the band's guitarist and primary songwriter, Richard Henshall, the album is loosely connected to their 2018 release Vector.
 As well as the latter, Virus was mixed by ex-Periphery bassist Adam "Nolly" Getgood and the artwork was created by long-time collaborators Blacklake.
 It is the last album featuring keyboardist Diego Tejeida, who left the band the following year.

 The first single, "Prosthetic" was released on 3 April 2020, along with a music video.
+About the song, the band said:

 Background

-Haken had been secretly writing the music for Virus and all the initial ideas were created back when they were writing Vector at the end of 2017.
-The album title generated surprise as it was announced during the COVID-19 pandemic, but Jennings said it was just coincidental.
-The singer also remarked that "whilst Virus can absolutely be enjoyed as a stand-alone work, it is thematically and conceptually linked with Vector.
+Haken had been secretly writing the music for Virus and all the initial ideas were created back when they were writing Vector at the end of 2017, soon after touring with Mike Portnoy in live reproductions of his Twelve-step Suite.
+The album title generated surprise as it was announced during the COVID-19 pandemic, but vocalist Ross Jennings said it was just coincidental; back in 2017 the members wanted their fifth and sixth albums to begin with the letters "V" and "VI", respectively, to allude to the numbers 5 and 6 in Roman numerals.
+Jennings says touring with Portnoy with a conceptual series of songs did not influence them into creating the concepts that would result in the albums.